-From cultural hubs in the north to sunshine-soaked destinations in the south, we’ve picked nine fantastic cities in Europe that you don’t have to fly to.
+So from cultural hubs in the north to sunshine-soaked destinations in the south, we’ve picked seven fantastic cities in Europe that you don’t have to fly to.

 Direct trains run to Bern from Paris and Frankfurt in 4.5 hours.
-From Brussels and London, the journey takes 7.5 hours with one change.
+From Brussels and London, the journey takes 7.5 hours with one change in the French capital.

 Night trains reach Florence in 10 hours from Munich, making the city an ideal destination for sleeper train holidays.
 From Geneva, the journey is under 6.5 hours.

-You can catch a direct train from Frankfurt to Amsterdam in four hours, from London in just over 3.5 hours and from Paris in three.
+You can catch a direct train from Frankfurt to Amsterdam in four hours, from London in just over 3.5 hours and from Paris in 3.

 Seville is 2.5 hours by direct train from Madrid.
 A trip from Paris or Lisbon takes 12 to 13 hours.

 You can travel to Cologne from London in 4.5 hours, changing in Brussels.
-From Paris, the direct journey is three hours, making it an ideal option for your train holidays in Europe.
+From Paris, the direct journey is 3 hours, making it an ideal option for your train holidays in Europe.

-Bordeaux is two hours by train from Paris.
+Bordeaux is 2 hours by train from Paris.
 You can get there from London or Amsterdam in around 5.5 hours with one change or in 4.5 hours from Brussels.